Guide to the Literature Major

 A worksheet to help you keep track of your progress through the English major is available here.

-Please note that students who matriculated prior to Fall 2022 should use this form to track their progress through the previous iteration of the major when petitioning to graduate unless they choose to opt in to the current major.
+Students who matriculated prior to Fall 2022 should use this form to track their progress through the previous iteration of the major unless they choose to opt in to the current major.

 What are the Race and Ethnicity, Gender, Sexuality, and Embodiment, and Post-colonial and Comparative literatures requirements?